The Australasian Critical Communications Forum (ACCF), chapter of The Critical Communications Association (TCCA)

 Project 25 was initiated by the U.S Association of Public Safety Communications Officials, or APCO, the world’s oldest and largest organization of public safety communications professionals.
 Project 25 concerns the development of a standard for digital radio equipment embracing the public safety-focused features of interoperability, spectrum efficiency, and cost economies.
 The Telecommunications Industry Association, or TIA, formulates and maintains the TIA-102 series of standards for APCO P25, on behalf of APCO International. http://www.project25.org/

-Following on from the Kuala Lumpur CCW event in June 2019 which continued to be overwhelmingly positive and once again brought together the global critical communications community to share best practice and new ideas for the benefit of all.
-The 2020 CCW event will be held in Madrid, Spain.https://www.critical-communications-world.com
+The 2019 CCW event was held in Kuala Lumpur that continued to be overwhelmingly positive and once again brought together the global critical communications community to share best practice and new ideas for the benefit of all. https://www.critical-communications-world.com

 - Promote global open standards which include digital LMR standard TETRA and DMR, P25 and all the 3GPP/ETSI broadband and mission critical BB standards ( LTE/4G and 5G), and viable solutions to address current and future needs of mission critical radio communications users